realkoder/soft-dev-02-databases/README.md

 ## Tech Stack

-This full stack webapp is builded in the following way:
+This full stack webapp is built in the following way:

 ### Client